Want to try artichokes but don’t know where to start? Then, you are in the right place! Here we’ll show you the best way to clean and cook artichokes.

 Then, add a drizzle of olive oil, a crushed clove of garlic, and some mint leaves to a pot.
 Next, take your artichokes, season them with salt on the inside, and put them face-down into the pot.

-Add water to cover about half the artichokes, put a lid on and simmer on medium to low heat for about 20 to 30 minutes, depending on the size of the artichokes.
+Add water to cover about half the artichokes, put a lid on them, and simmer them on medium to low heat for about 20 to 30 minutes, depending on the size of the artichokes.

 Pan-fried artichokes

-Then cut the artichokes in quarters.
+Cut the artichokes into quarters.
 With a small knife, remove the choke, then put the artichokes in the bowl with cold lemon water.

-Sautè on medium heat for about 3 minutes, then when the pan is hot, add ¼ cup of dry white wine.
+Sautè the artichokes in olive oil on medium heat for about 3 minutes, and add ¼ cup of dry white wine.
 You can use vegetable broth if you prefer not to cook with wine.

-Simmer without a lid for about 5 minutes; then the wine has evaporated completely; add a cup of water and season with a pinch of salt and pepper.
+Simmer without a lid for about 5 minutes; once the wine has evaporated completely, add a cup of water and season with a pinch of salt and pepper.

 Sprinkle with chopped parsley or mint, and serve.
-They are great as a starter, or even better, to put in a chickpea frittata.
+They are great as a starter and added in a chickpea frittata.

 Roasted artichokes